Ekeminie/whatsapp_ui/README.md

 This project is a starting point for a Flutter application.

-To get the written tutorial for this application please use this link
+To get the written tutorial for this application please [Click Here](https://codesource.io/build-a-whatsapp-ui-clone-application-with-flutter/)

 ![Article Image](https://codesource.io/wp-content/uploads/2020/11/Group-4.png)